LogoLogo

 Note

 This guide is related to self-hosting a remote BuildKit, however, Self-Hosted Satellites beta are now available.
 Self-Hosted Satellites provide more features, have better security, and are easier to deploy than remote BuildKit.
-Check out the Self-Hosted Satellites Guide for more details and instructions to deploy in Kubernetes or AWS EC2.
+Check out the for more details and instructions to deploy in Kubernetes or AWS EC2.

 Overview